quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Notational Conventions

 Packet and frame diagrams in this document use a bespoke format.
+The purpose of this format is to summarize, not define, protocol elements.
+Prose defines the complete semantics and details of structures.

-Items are described as strings of ASCII characters.
-Complex items are defined by including a list of other items surrounded by a pair of matching braces.
-Each item in this list is separated by commas.
+Complex fields are named and then followed by a list of fields surrounded by a pair of matching braces.
+Each field in this list is separated by commas.

-Individual items use the following additional conventions:
+Individual fields include length information, plus indications about fixed value, optionality, or repetitions.
+Individual fields use the following notational conventions:

 x (A):
 : Indicates that x is A bits long